-RFU rejects Worcester plan for league return
+RFU rejects Worcester plan for Championship return

 Worcester's application to return to professional rugby next season has been rejected by the Rugby Football Union.

-But the RFU has approved Wasps' return next season, with the club set to play in the Championship, provided they adhere to a number of conditions.
+But the RFU has approved Wasps' return in 2023-24, with the club set to play in the Championship, provided they adhere to a number of conditions.

 Both sides were removed from the Premiership after going into administration in October.